José Ignacio Landaluce

 José Ignacio Landaluce Calleja (born 1 February 1959) is a Spanish politician from the People's Party and surgeon who has been a member of the Congress of Deputies, representing Cadiz Province between 1996 and 2000 and from 2008 to 2015, and is the current mayor of Algeciras.

 Landaluce is known for his opposition to the British sovereignty of Gibraltar.
 The territory's Chief Minister said in 2023 that Landaluce has an "unhealthy obsession" with Gibraltar.
+From 2024 he has been the subject of political scrutiny over alleged sexual harassment allegations.